-Bus, rail, and waterborne transit services cross county boundaries, providing the critical transportation links on which our regional economy depends.
-In addition, transit services depend on convenient connections to roads, highways, and nonmotorized systems.
-As the region grows, coordinating transit routes and schedules among agencies and modes will make transit a more viable and convenient option for people traveling in King County.
+Bus, rail, and ((waterborne)) passenger-only ferry transit services ((cross county boundaries, providing)) provide the critical transportation links on which ((our)) the regional economy depends.
+In addition, ((transit)) public transportation services depend on convenient connections to roads, highways, and nonmotorized systems.
+As the region grows, coordinating transit and passenger-only ferry routes and schedules among agencies and modes will make ((transit)) public transportation a more viable and convenient option for people traveling in King County.
 King County seeks input from a broad spectrum of county residents and businesses to identify needs and provide services to meet those needs.

-T-101 The Strategic Plan for Public Transportation 2011-2021 and King County Metro Service Guidelines, or successor plans, shall guide the planning, development and implementation of the public transportation system and services operated by the King County Metro Transit Division.
+The Strategic Plan for Public Transportation 2011-2021 and King County Metro Service Guidelines, or successor plans, and the King County Metro Long Range Plan for Public Transportation shall guide the planning, development and implementation of the public transportation system and services operated by the King County Metro Transit Division.